frederic-perez/AmE-dictionary/data/dictionary.md

 __disavow__ _v_ :two::hammer: (disavowed)
 __disbar<sup>1</sup>__ _n_ _Disbar attorney._
 __disbar<sup>2</sup>__ _v_ :two::hammer: (disbarred)
-__discharge__ _v_ :nine::dart: To discharge is to fire a gun or an employee, or to set someone free from a hospital or jail.
+__discharge__ _v_ :nine::m::dart: (discharged) To discharge is to fire a gun or an employee, or to set someone free from a hospital or jail.
 You'd probably like being discharged from jail, but not from your job, unless you really hate it. _Hospitals and jails provide homeless with a list of places where they can get help after discharge._ _Discharge policies._ _His honorable discharge in 1974._ _An officer discharged his weapon._ (Why not 'fired'?) _The patient was discharged the day after the operation._
 __discharged__ _adj_ Having lost your job. _He was discharged from the Air Force._ _Syn_ dismissed, fired, laid-off, pink-slipped
 __disciple__ :mute:[dis~~c~~iple]
 __disclaimer__ _n_ :two::hammer: